casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 A challenge in Recurrent Neural Networks is that the gradients tend to either vanish or explode when they are propagated over many stages.
 This property makes it hard for regular RNN models to learn long term dependencies (e.g. Goodfellow et. al., 2016 p.
 390).
 An essential feature of most musical improvisations and compositions is the repetition, developments and self reference of musical patterns over a high number of sequence steps (Giddins & Deveaux, 2009; Persichetti, 1961; Pease, 2004).
 In order to perform well, musical generation models must therefore address this challenge.
 Indeed, research has found that models composed of standard Recurrent Neural Nets fail to generate music with global coherence (Eck et. al., 2002).

 The Long Short-Term Memory Recurrent Neural Network uses gated self-loops to solve the challenge of long term dependencies in RNN´s.
 The self loops allow gradients to flow through many time steps and the gates are controlled by state context, allowing information to flow through many time steps  (Géron, 2017p.407-409; Goodfellow et. al., 2016 p.397-99; Hochreiter & Schmidhuber, 1997).
 In the research literature, LSTM Recurrent Networks have been used to generate monophonic melodies (Fernández & Vico, 2013), including Improvisational patterns (Eck & Schmidhuber, 2002; Franklin, 2019).
 Considering the end goal of the current application is also in the realm of improvisation, with a subset of the data coming from Jazz, the latter two papers make the LSTM RNN model especially relevant.
-Similar to character level RNN´s (Graves, 2013), the AI music generator model trained in iteration 1, 2.1 and 2.2 uses a LSTM RNN predicting the next data point from a series of input values.
-It is built upon the Melody RNN model by Google Magenta, which implements the basic tensorflow LSTM cell ``` tf.contrib.rnn.BasicLSTMCell()```(Abolafia, 2016; Google AI Magenta, 2019c).
+Similar to character level RNN´s (Graves, 2013), the AI music generator model trained in iteration 1, 2.1 and 2.2 uses a LSTM RNN predicting the next data point from a series of input values (Abolafia, 2016; Jaques et. al.,2017; Mikolov et. al.,2010) In the RNN LSTM, the token used for prediction is known as the "primer" for the model (Abolafia, 2016; Google AI Magenta, 2019c).
+The model is built upon the Melody RNN model by Google Magenta, which implements the basic tensorflow LSTM cell ``` tf.contrib.rnn.BasicLSTMCell()```(Abolafia, 2016; Google AI Magenta, 2019c).

 ![alt text](https://github.com/lse-st449/st449-projects-casvalesen/blob/master/pictures/LSTM_cell.png)